mdraheim/mdraheim.github.io/_posts/2023-09-02-confluence-datacenter-managed-synchrony.markdown

    #
 {% endhighlight %}

 I set confluence back to its default hazelcast port.
 Which means the upstream hazelcast default is free for synchrony to use.
-It would also be possible to do the reverse, like having confluence on 5701 and synchrony on 5801.
+It would also be possible to do it the other way around, like having confluence on 5701 and synchrony on 5801.
 But that would make the confusion complete because when, for lack of a kubernetes cluster, you try to test with a plain docker stack, confluence would come up on port 5801 and synchrony on 5701.
 So let's configure this the same here.

 {% highlight diff %}
 @@ -696,7 +696,7 @@